mathesar-foundation/mathesar-wiki/docs/team/worklogs/ghislaine.md

 ## 2023-10-26
 - Design for [database page updates](https://github.com/centerofci/mathesar/issues/3244)

+**Current Focus:**
+- My current focus is on coordinating with Sean to discuss the proposed design and prepare the final design for a round of feedback.

 ## 2023-10-25
 - Send user feedback emails
 - Design for [database page updates](https://github.com/centerofci/mathesar/issues/3244)